holgergp/soccerRedux/README.md

 This is my attempt of porting my [soccerReact] (https://github.com/holgergp/soccerReact) app to Redux.
 As a first attempt this might seem a bit naive, I will try to take this some steps further

+You can see a version working under https://holgergp.github.io/soccerRedux

 Notes to the tests
 - Testing stateless components works by wrapping in a statefull component (for now thats the way to go)
 - Direct invocation does not work properly by now, probably needs some Selector Lib